kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 `Service.spec.selectorRef`) is deferred to a follow-on KEP and is not part of this proposal.

-`EndpointSelectorPort.port` is typed as `intstr.IntOrString`, mirroring
+`EndpointSelectorPort.targetPort` is typed as `intstr.IntOrString`.
+The
-`Service.spec.ports[].targetPort`.
-The `endpointslice-controller` resolves named port strings per-pod when generating `EndpointSlices` by matching against `pod.spec.containers[].ports[].name`.
-The `service-endpointselector-controller` copies `Service.spec.ports[].targetPort` verbatim without resolving it, keeping named-port resolution in the controller that already watches pods.
+endpointslice-controller resolves named target ports per Pod when generating EndpointSlices by matching `pod.spec.containers[].ports[].name`.

 ### Controller-Managed Conventions